timboudreau/tiny-maven-proxy/README.md

 By default it runs on port 5956.
 It has a minimal web-ui.

 You give it a list of repository URLs to proxy, and a folder to cache files in, and run it.
-Then configure you `~/.m2/settings.xml` to use it.
+Then configure your `~/.m2/settings.xml` to use it.
 That's all.

 Download [a recent build here](http://timboudreau.com/builds/job/tiny-maven-proxy/)